Human immunodeficiency virus (HIV) targets the body’s immune system and often leads to acquired immune deficiency syndrome (AIDS).

 Scientists have learned that alcohol misuse can contribute to the spread of HIV/AIDS and affect treatment for infected patients.

-- Abusing alcohol or other drugs can impair judgment, leading a person to engage in risky sexual behaviors.
+- Misusing alcohol or other drugs can impair judgment, leading a person to engage in unsafe sexual behaviors.

 - People who drink heavily may delay getting tested for HIV and, if they do test positive, they may postpone seeking treatment.